-Observation 4: The second PEI-O of Mode 1 will be impact the consideration of gap width in option a.
+Observation 4: The second PEI-O of Mode 1 will be impact the consideration of gap width in

+option-a.
 No PEI-O modification is expected.

-Mode 2: Different PEI in PEI-O can indicate different POs by multiple symbol-level offsets, as Figure 6.
+Mode 2: Different PEIs in one PEI-O can indicate different POs by multiple symbol-level offsets, as Figure 6.